databricks-industry-solutions/rtm-fraud-detection/README.md

 Fraud detection demands sub-second latency — a fraudulent transaction must be blocked *before* it settles.
 Historically this has meant licensing separate specialized streaming engines outside the data platform, adding cost, operational complexity, and yet another tool to integrate and maintain.
 Traditional micro-batch processing simply can't meet the latency these workloads require, forcing teams to operate two parallel stacks.

-With [**Real-Time Mode**](https://www.databricks.com/blog/introducing-real-time-mode-apache-sparktm-structured-streaming) (GA March 2026), Databricks brings **sub-300ms end-to-end latency** directly into Spark Structured Streaming — same APIs, same platform, no separate engine needed.
+With [**Real-Time Mode**](https://www.databricks.com/blog/introducing-real-time-mode-apache-sparktm-structured-streaming), Databricks brings **sub-300ms end-to-end latency** directly into Spark Structured Streaming — same APIs, same platform, no separate engine needed.

 ### What This Solution Does